-DPIIT releases new draft e-commerce policy: A summary
+India’s new draft e-commerce policy focuses on data, competition, counterfeiting, consumer protection

-More than a year after it released the first draft of India’s National E-Commerce Policy, the Department for Promotion of Industry and Internal Trade came out with the second draft.
-Two industry sources shared the document with MediaNama, and we reached out to DPIIT repeatedly on Friday and Saturday to authenticate the document.
-We will update the story once we hear from them.
-The Economic Times had first reported this, and Financial Express and Bloomberg have reported on aspects of the policy.
+More than a year after it released the first draft of India’s National E-Commerce Policy, the Department for Promotion of Industry and Internal Trade is coming out with the second draft.
+Two industry sources shared a copy of the document with MediaNama.
+The Economic Times had first reported this, and Financial Express and Bloomberg have reported on similar aspects of the policy.
+MediaNama reached out to DPIIT repeatedly on Friday and Saturday to authenticate the document, but haven’t heard from them yet.
+We will update the story once they respond.

 The policy wants access to source code and algorithms to mitigate biases, access to non-personal data for law enforcement and taxation purposes, country of origin labels and much more.
 It carves out huge mandates for e-commerce companies to share non-personal data with the government and muddies waters related to data localisation, mirroring and storage even further.
-This reads more like a white paper than an actual policy.

 It acknowledges law and order, revenue base erosion, privacy, anti-competitive behaviour, consumer protection, national security, counterfeit products, piracy, copyright infringement, etc. as issues that the need to be addressed.

-Note: Updates: An earlier version of this story said that the policy has been released.
-That is not the case: the policy has not been formally released by DPIIT.
-The first paragraph and the headline have been edited to reflect this change.
-Our apologies for the error.